 - Stir it into cooked oatmeal for a sweet breakfast treat.

 - Use it to fill sweet rolls

-- Or my preferred method, and reason for sweat pants…eat it straight up with a spoon!
+- Or my preferred method, and reason for wearing sweat pants most days 😜…eat it straight up with a spoon!

 Peanut Butter Frosting Tips:

 - Taste and adjust as needed.
+This is your peanutbutter frosting, make it how you like it.
 Every peanut butter is different.
 Some have a higher oil content, or more sugar, etc. So while this recipe is tested and true, it may not be perfect for you if your peanut butter is too different from mine.
-I used Jif
+I used Jif Creamy Peanut Butter.

 - Adjust liquid amounts as needed.
 Again, different peanut butter has different consistency.
 So adjust to get the consistency you prefer.